JillFang1030/BrainHack_Final_Project/README.md

 Raw fNIRS signals were preprocessed using the following pipeline:

+- Baseline trimming (first and last 5 seconds cropped)
 - Stimulus relabeling (`MA`, `PA`, `Control`)
 - Short-separation channel labeling
 - Optical Density conversion
 - Beer–Lambert Law conversion to HbO/HbR concentration changes
-- Baseline trimming (first and last 5 seconds cropped)

-It is important to note that the subsequent analyses were not performed on the raw fNIRS time-series signals directly.
+Please note that the subsequent analyses were not performed on the raw fNIRS time-series signals directly.
 Instead, the preprocessed signals were entered into a first-level GLM, and the resulting HbO beta estimates were used for all downstream statistical analyses.

 ### Step 2 — First-Level GLM (Subject-Level)

-A first-level GLM was fitted separately for each participant.
+A first-level GLM was fitted separately for each participant to get Subject-level activation estimates.

 #### Method

-- AR-IRLS (autoregressive iteratively reweighted least squares)
+- AR-IRLS (robust GLM approach commonly used in fNIRS)
 - Canonical HRF (peak = 6 seconds)
 - Short-separation regressors included